Globant (NYSE:GLOB) Issues Quarterly Earnings Results

-Globant (NYSE:GLOB) issued its quarterly earnings results on Wednesday.
-The information technology services provider reported $0.98 earnings per share for the quarter, topping the consensus estimate of $0.93 by $0.05, MarketWatch Earnings reports.
-The business had revenue of $341.83 million during the quarter, compared to the consensus estimate of $326.80 million.
-Globant had a return on equity of 10.22% and a net margin of 7.15%.
-The company’s quarterly revenue was up 65.0% on a year-over-year basis.
-During the same quarter last year, the company earned $0.43 earnings per share.
+Globant (NYSE:GLOB) released its quarterly earnings data on Thursday.
+The information technology services provider reported $0.98 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $0.93 by $0.05, MarketWatch Earnings reports.
+The firm had revenue of $341.83 million for the quarter, compared to analyst estimates of $326.80 million.
+Globant had a net margin of 7.15% and a return on equity of 10.22%.
+The company’s revenue for the quarter was up 65.0% compared to the same quarter last year.
+During the same quarter in the prior year, the business earned $0.43 EPS.
+Globant updated its Q4 2021 guidance to $1.010-$ EPS and its Q4 guidance to $1.01 EPS.

-A number of equities research analysts recently commented on GLOB shares.
-The Goldman Sachs Group raised Globant from a “neutral” rating to a “buy” rating and lifted their target price for the stock from $235.00 to $395.00 in a report on Tuesday, September 21st.
-Zacks Investment Research downgraded Globant from a “buy” rating to a “hold” rating in a report on Tuesday, October 26th.
-Citigroup lifted their target price on Globant from $310.00 to $370.00 and gave the stock a “buy” rating in a report on Friday.
-JPMorgan Chase & Co. lifted their target price on Globant from $284.00 to $340.00 and gave the stock an “overweight” rating in a report on Tuesday, August 17th.
-Finally, Cowen lifted their target price on Globant from $260.00 to $290.00 and gave the stock an “outperform” rating in a report on Friday, August 13th.
+Several research analysts have recently commented on the stock.
+William Blair restated an “outperform” rating on shares of Globant in a research note on Friday.
+Piper Sandler increased their price target on shares of Globant from $300.00 to $352.00 and gave the stock an “overweight” rating in a research note on Friday.
+JPMorgan Chase & Co. increased their price target on shares of Globant from $284.00 to $340.00 and gave the stock an “overweight” rating in a research note on Tuesday, August 17th.
+Citigroup increased their price target on shares of Globant from $310.00 to $370.00 and gave the stock a “buy” rating in a research note on Friday.
+Finally, Wedbush increased their price target on shares of Globant from $300.00 to $330.00 and gave the stock an “outperform” rating in a research note on Friday.
 One analyst has rated the stock with a hold rating and ten have assigned a buy rating to the company’s stock.
-According to MarketBeat.com, the company presently has a consensus rating of “Buy” and an average price target of $322.10.
+According to MarketBeat.com, Globant has a consensus rating of “Buy” and a consensus price target of $322.10.

 Globant SA engages in the provision of information technology services.
 It offers application development and maintenance, testing, and infrastructure management.
 The company was founded by Martín Migoya, Martín Gonzalo Umaran, Guibert Andrés Englebienne, and Néstor Augusto Nocetti in 2003 and is headquartered in Luxembourg.